kcpatt27/portfolio/memory-bank/activeContext.md

 - ✅ **NEW**: Added cyberpunk/space theme requirements and design system
 - ✅ **NEW**: Created comprehensive design system with cosmic color palette
 - ✅ **NEW**: Defined 3D elements strategy (CSS + Three.js hybrid approach)
+- ✅ **NEW**: Replaced terminal interface with business-friendly skills showcase
+- ✅ **NEW**: Updated content to focus on business value for target demographic
+- ✅ **NEW**: Maintained creative cyberpunk aesthetic while improving accessibility
+- ✅ **NEW**: Changed messaging from "space dreams" to "business solutions"
+- ✅ **MAJOR REDESIGN**: Created minimal space-themed portfolio with massive 3D geometric object
+- ✅ **NEW**: Implemented Three.js layered organic geometry inspired by user's reference image
+- ✅ **NEW**: Full-screen hero section with floating geometric object and starfield background
+- ✅ **NEW**: Clean, minimal typography and layout following portfolio best practices
+- ✅ **NEW**: Professional content structure with About, Work, and Contact sections

 ## Next Steps
 1. ✅ **Initialize Taskmaster**: Set up project management system